 Sonic issues and resolutions for varied patient groups – Richard Mazuch, Nightingale Associates

-Richard expanded presentation topics to include how healing within various patient groups can be affected by (positive) sound, eg music, and well as other sensory interventions (smell, light, colour, etc), and explained how negative sounds (noise) and other inappropriate conditions can have detrimental effects in patient outcomes.
+Richard expanded presentation topics to include how healing within various patient groups can be affected by (positive) sound, eg music, as well as other sensory interventions (smell, light, color, etc), and explained how negative sounds (noise) and other inappropriate conditions can have detrimental effects in patient outcomes.

 Design of restorative environments for healthcare using the Tranquility Rating Assessment Tool – Greg Watts, University of Bradford

-Greg defined tranquility, and explained some of the research he and his team had undertaken.
-He identified important factors, and gave examples of physiological benefits of moderating factures.
-He explained how perceived tranquility is affected by soundscape, landscape and moderating factors, and discussed the practical application of his tranquility prediction tool.
+Greg defined tranquility and explained some of the research he and his team had undertaken.
+He identified important factors and gave examples of the physiological benefits of moderating factors.
+He explained how perceived tranquility is affected by a soundscape, landscape, and moderating factors, and discussed the practical application of his tranquility prediction tool in healthcare.

 Effects of non-acoustics factors on healthcare acoustics – Michael Phiri, University of Sheffield

-Michael identified non-acoustic factors, including cleaning regimes and infection control, which impact building acoustics, and evaluated the impact of some of these factors.
-He highlighted a number of noise-generating items and activities, and stressed the need for the development of a framework which recognises the interrelationships between acoustics and other design considerations.
-He stated the need for greater involvement of acoustic consultants at the critical stages of the building process – both pre- and post project.
+Michael identified non-acoustic factors, including cleaning regimes and infection control, which impact building acoustics and evaluated the impact of some of these factors.
+He highlighted a number of noise-generating items and activities and stressed the need for the development of a framework that recognizes the interrelationships between acoustics and other design considerations.
+He stated the need for greater involvement of acoustic consultants at the critical stages of the building process – both pre- and post-project.

 Research into the effect of the sound environment on staff and patients in healthcare facilities – Anthony Thomas, Saint-Gobain Ecophon